x-limitless-x/blakedrumm.com/_posts/2021-12-29-request-offline-certificate-for-off-domain-server.markdown

 ```

   > ### Note
-  > The server where you run the above certreq command will be where the Certificate Private Key will be stored.
+  > The server where you run the above `Certreq` command will be where the Certificate Private Key will be stored.

 Upload the above (IIS-2019-CertRequest.req) file to your Certificate Authority. \
 ... \